iliaskarim/SocketRocket/README.md

 #### TestChat Server

-The sever takes a message and broadcasts it to all other connected clients.
+The server takes a message and broadcasts it to all other connected clients.

 It requires some dependencies though to run.
 We also want to reuse the virtualenv we made when we ran the tests.